ltex-plus/ltex-plus/pages/vscode-ltex-plus/installation-usage-vscode-ltex-plus.md

 ### First Alternative: Download the Offline Version of LTeX+

 Download the offline version of LTeX+ at the [Releases page on GitHub](https://github.com/ltex-plus/vscode-ltex-plus/releases) and install it via `Extensions: Install from VSIX...` on the Command Palette.
 The offline version already includes ltex-ls-plus (and the portable Java distribution).
 Reload the Visual Studio Code window after installing the offline version.
+Itâ€™s important to choose the right offline version.
+If you have an AMD or Intel processor, you need the x64 version.
+The aarch64 version is the right choice for ARM processors like Apple Silicon M series or Qualcomm Snapdragon.
+For LTeX+ prior 15.0.0, aarch64 is not available.

 ### Second Alternative: Download ltex-ls-plus/Java Manually